 NOTE: WAHUDA spiral cutterheads are machined with a film of oil that may be left over from the process.
-Before going through the process below, we recommend first running pieces of scrap to remove the residue if apparent.
+Run pieces of scrap to remove the residue if apparent.
 If residue is still present after machining scrap, only then perform the following procedures.